Georgia Coronavirus - Travel Advice

 Georgia and Coronavirus

 Currently AstraZeneca, Pfizer, Sinopharm and Sinovac are available in the country, while a registration portal allows people to sign up for their second dose at any local facility 4-12 weeks after their first vaccination.
-To date, more than a million people have been vaccinated with at least one dose of the vaccine, and nearly 900,000 people, or 30% of the adult population, have been fully vaccinated in Georgia.
+To date, over 2.8 million people have been vaccinated in Georgia.

 Georgia Covid-19 Entry Requirements

-Tbilisi and Kutaisi International Airports now receives multiple regular flights from Europe, Istanbul, Dubai, Tel Aviv, Amman and Central Asian capitals.
-Land borders are open, and the Georgian Railway has resumed the Tbilisi-Yerevan-Tbilisi train to Armenia, which runs every day.
-Negotiations are also underway with Azerbaijani Railways for the Tbilisi-Baku-Tbilisi route, which will be reinstated as soon as Azerbaijan’s land border is reopened.
+Tbilisi and Kutaisi International Airports receive regular flights from Europe, Istanbul, Dubai, Tel Aviv, Amman and Central Asian capitals.
+Land borders are open, and Georgian Railway has resumed the daily Tbilisi-Yerevan-Tbilisi train to Armenia.
+The Tbilisi-Baku-Tbilisi route with Azerbaijan Railways will be reinstated as soon as Azerbaijan’s land border is reopened.

 Georgia Quarantine Rules